williamstein/581f-2013/README.md

 <br>

-- Wednesday, Sept 27:
+- Friday, Sept 27:
     - class groups, FLT, etc. (see how far we get)

 <br>

-- Friday, Sept 29: bring your laptop
+- Monday, Sept 30: bring your laptop
     - first status reports:
         - what you did on book?
         - what relevant background for the course you've read?